A Stronger Immune System with Vitamin D, the “Sunshine” Vitamin

 – Sunscreen also blocks 98% of Vitamin D. Try spending a few minutes in the sun uncovered everyday.

 – Athletes who are Vitamin D deficient can be more susceptible to overuse injuries caused by inflammation.
-This is because vitamin D turns on a gene which helps prevent the body’s inflammatory response.
+This is because the sunshine vitamin turns on a gene which helps prevent the body’s inflammatory response.

 – Studies show that Vitamin D deficiency is linked to cancer, osteoporosis, cardiovascular disease, diabetes, asthma, and neurodegenerative disease.